SiaFoundation/hostd/README.md

 - A project roadmap is available on [GitHub](https://github.com/orgs/SiaFoundation/projects/3)
 - Setup guides are available at [https://docs.sia.tech](https://docs.sia.tech/hosting/hostd/about-hosting-on-sia)

+### RHP4

+RHP4 is the latest version of the renter–host protocol, delivering major performance improvements over RHP2 and RHP3.
+It supports significantly higher throughput and concurrency, enabling hosts to handle more renters in parallel with lower latency.

+For maximum interoperability, RHP4 supports both:
+- **SiaMux (TCP)** — Secure, high-speed multiplexing layer, built by the Sia Foundation, allowing multiple protocol streams over a single connection.
+Reliable connections for most environments.
+- **QUIC (UDP)** — Modern, secure, multiplexed connections ideal for direct browser access.
+QUIC requires no special setup, but for better decentralization, configure a custom domain with a valid TLS certificate (`certPath` and `keyPath` in config).

 ## Configuration

 The YAML config file is the recommended way to configure `hostd`. `hostd` includes a command to interactively generate a config file: `hostd config`.
 Some settings can be overridden using CLI flags or environment variables.